kinecosystem/kin-website-docs/docs/quick-start/hi-kin-node.md

 The transaction succeeded with the hash  251fa6e5835d49c6bfddb904cded853285177a96a1d625fd368d87a75b2c01c2
 ```

 Not all transactions executed on the blockchain will be charged a fee.
-To learn more about transaction fees and whitelisting, see [Whitelist](../documentation/node-sdk#transferring-kin-to-another-account-using-whitelist-service).
+To learn more about transaction fees and whitelisting, see [Whitelist](
+.
 If an account is whitelisted, it signs the transaction builder and its transactions are processed by the blockchain free of charge.

 ## Conclusions